leegianetti/dacss690a_finalproject/readme.md

 This project implements a complete ETL (Extract, Transform, Load) pipeline and interactive dashboard using the **City of Cambridge’s SeeClickFix (Commonwealth Connect)** data.
 It gives users — both **residents** and **city staff** — insight into the most common service requests submitted and provides predictive estimates of how long requests might take to resolve.

-The system automatically pulls fresh data daily, processes it, trains a model, and updates a live Streamlit dashboard.
+The system automatically pulls data daily, processes it, trains a model, and updates a live Streamlit dashboard.

 ## Purpose